mgoltzsche/khelm/CONTRIBUTING.md

 Feedback, questions, bug reports and feature requests are welcome in form of issues.
 Though before creating an issue please have a look [here](https://github.com/mgoltzsche/khelm/issues) if the issue doesn't exist already in order to avoid duplicates.
-When you cannot find a corresponding issue please create a [new one](https://github.com/mgoltzsche/khelm/issues/new).
+When you cannot find a corresponding issue please create a [new one](https://github.com/mgoltzsche/khelm/issues/new/choose).

 ### Bug reports

-When reporting a bug please answer the following questions within the issue description:
+When reporting a bug please answer the following questions:
-* Which environment and version did you use?
+* Which environment and version do you use?
 Does it happen with the latest version as well?
 * What did you do and what happened? (in a reproducible way ideally)
 * What do you expect instead?

 ### Feature requests

-When creating a feature request please explain the feature within the issue description, how you want it to behave and why you need it this way.
+When creating a feature request please answer the following questions:
+* What is the problem?
+* What do you want to change?
+* How do you want it to behave?
+* Why do you need it?
+* Which alternatives did you consider?

 ## Creating pull requests (PRs)